Srecharan/DeepTrade/README.md

 - NewsAPI for financial news access

 ## Note
-The FinBERT model files are not included in the repository due to size limitations.
-They will be downloaded automatically when running the sentiment analyzer for the first time.
+The FinBERT model files will be downloaded automatically when running the sentiment analyzer for the first time.